From the Airborne and Ranger Training Brigade (ARTB) website

 In order to move forward to the Mountain Phase of Ranger School, each student must demonstrate the ability to plan, prepare for, resource, and execute a combat patrol as a squad leader or team leader.
 Students must also receive positive peer evaluations and not accrue more than three negative spot reports.
 Those that are successful receive an eight hour pass to refit their gear and then move to the mountains of North Georgia.

-Following mountaineering, students conduct four days of combat techniques training during which they receive classes and perform practical exercises on movement to contact, patrol bases, troop leading procedures, operations orders (OPORDs), ambush missions, and raid missions.
-Students then perform ten days of combat patrols directed against a determined and well-equipped hybrid threat-based opposing force.
+Following mountaineering, Ranger School students conduct four days of combat techniques training during which they receive classes and perform practical exercises on movement to contact, patrol bases, troop leading procedures, operations orders (OPORDs), ambush missions, and raid missions.
+Ranger School students then perform ten days of combat patrols directed against a determined and well-equipped hybrid threat-based opposing force.
 These patrol missions are conducted during both the day and night and include Air Assault Operations as well as extensive cross country movements through mountainous terrain.
 Platoon missions include movements to contact, vehicle and personnel ambushes, and raids on communication and mortar sites.
-Students also conduct river crossings and scale steeply sloped mountains.
-The stamina and commitment of the Ranger student is stressed to the maximum because within these conditions, at any time, the student may be selected to lead tired and hungry students to accomplish yet another patrol.
+Ranger School students also conduct river crossings and scale steeply sloped mountains.
+The stamina and commitment of the Ranger School student is stressed to the maximum because within these conditions, at any time, the student may be selected to lead tired and hungry students to accomplish yet another patrol.

 Camp Rudder, located on Eglin Air Force Base, Florida, serves as the home of the third and final phase of Ranger School, which focuses on the continued development of the students' leadership and small unit tactics.
 Upon arrival, students receive instruction on waterborne operations, small boat movements, and stream crossings.
 Extended platoon level operations executed in the coastal swamp environment test students' ability to operate effectively under conditions of extreme mental and physical stress.
 This training further develops the students' ability to plan and lead small units during independent and coordinated airborne, air assault, small boat, and dismounted patrol operations in a combat environment against a determined and well-equipped hybrid threat-based opposing force.

 Swamp Phase continues small unit tactical training through a progressive, realistic, contemporary operating environment.
-Students conduct ten days of patrolling during a fast paced, highly stressful, challenging field exercise in which students are evaluated on their ability to apply small unit tactics and techniques during the execution of raids, ambushes, movements to contact, and urban assaults to accomplish their assigned missions.
+Ranger School students conduct ten days of patrolling during a fast paced, highly stressful, challenging field exercise in which students are evaluated on their ability to apply small unit tactics and techniques during the execution of raids, ambushes, movements to contact, and urban assaults to accomplish their assigned missions.

 Note: If you need help getting your packing list together check out what we have to offer.
 Link below.